-Umpqua Hot Springs, aka Toketee Hot Springs, is one of the most photographed hot springs locations in Oregon.
+Umpqua Hot Springs, aka Toketee Hot Springs, is one of Oregon’s most photographed hot springs locations.

 Umpqua Hot Springs Directions

 - From Roseburg: it is about 60 miles east of Roseburg.
-You must take OR-138 east / northeast Diamond Lake Boulevard.
-Continue east on Highway 138 and then turn left at milepost 59 onto Forest Road 34.
+You must take OR-138 east/northeast Diamond Lake Boulevard.
+Continue east on Highway 138 and turn left at milepost 59 onto Forest Road 34.
 At the bottom of the hill, turn left across the concrete bridge.
 Go 2.2 miles and turn right onto Forest Road 3401.
-Proceed 0.7 mile to a parking area on the left.
+Proceed 0.7 miles to a parking area on the left.

-There is often no coverage in this area, so take a paper map.
+There is often no coverage, so take a paper map.
 We use and can recommend Oregon Road & Recreation Atlas.
 It is very informative and detailed.
 Thanks to this atlas, our trip was more interesting, as we could quickly learn what was nearby and plan.
 It’s also a useful alternative to GPS maps when traveling.

 Umpqua Hot Springs Trailhead

 The car park is small for 10 vehicles, so it’s better to arrive early in the morning to find a spot.
-Fee is $5/vehicle/day or Northwest Forest Pass.
+A fee is $5/vehicle/day or Northwest Forest Pass.

-So, don’t forget to pay $5 parking fee.
+So, don’t forget to pay a $5 parking fee.
 Take cash and a pen.
-It is a day-use only area.
+It is a day-use-only area.

-PROTIP: Before you go, check on the official Umpqua National Forest website if the area is open.
-It road might be temporarily closed due to bad weather conditions or threats, such as wildfires.
-You can also call the Toketee Ranger Station +1 541-498-2531 to check if the area is accessible.
+PROTIP: Before going, check the official Umpqua National Forest website to see if the area is open.
+The road might temporarily be closed due to bad weather conditions or threats like wildfires.
+You can also call the Toketee Ranger Station at +1 541-498-2531 to check if the area is accessible.

-The gate to Umpqua is often closed during the winter season, which means that you must add additional 1.5 miles to reach the trailhead that leads to the hot springs.
+The gate to Umpqua is often closed during the winter season, so you must add additional 1.5 miles to reach the trailhead that leads to the hot springs.

-It’s only composting toilet, two campsites and picnic tables located near the parking area.
+It’s only a composting toilet, two campsites, and picnic tables near the parking area.
 Garbage limited is disposal, so pack all your trash with you.
-The place becomes more and more popular every year so that it can be crowded.
+The place becomes increasingly popular every year, so that it can be crowded.
 Unfortunately, some people do not clean up after themselves.
 Don’t forget the garbage bags.
 So leave no trace & protect this amazing place.